 Roseberry, CBD, and Newtown

 Known for its eclectic pastries and flavours, Black Star Pastry is a big-time player in this industry.
 Their cakes are only made from natural ingredients, leaving out any dyes or unnatural flavourings.
 The store’s most requested cake is the now-iconic Strawberry Watermelon cake, made up of two layers of almond dacquoise, rose-scented cream, watermelon, strawberries, pistachios and dried rose petals.
 Black Star Pastry has also introduced next-day delivery options for some Sydney areas.

 Loved for their pastries, pies, coffee, and bread, Bourke Street Bakery preaches a “don’t fix what’s not broken” vibe, which means on the cake side of things, you’ll find staple treats perfected to a tee.
 Grab a slice of the smooth carrot cake (it has to be one of Sydney's best), or hit the lemon and ricotta cake that’ll have you salivating from the first bite.

-Dulcet, also known as the innovator of out-of-this-world cake creations.
-Here, you’ll find all the traditional treats but with an Asian flair.
-Flavours include matcha, durian, black sesame, taro and red bean.
-But the real winners here are the galaxy chocolate mousse cake (looking like an intergalactic bubble bath) and the 20-layer crepe cake.
+Dulcet does out-of-this-world cake creations, with a delicious Asian flair.
+Flavours include matcha, durian, black sesame, taro and red bean, but the real winners here are the galaxy chocolate mousse cake (looking like an intergalactic bubble bath) and the 20-layer crepe cake.

 Known for the wildly popular baked ricotta cake, Pasticceria Papa is an inner-west institution.
 Standing strong for almost 30 years, this place is where Sydneysiders will go for that late-night baked ricotta cake with Nutella and a side of super-strong espresso.
 If that’s not your fit, their Ferrero Rocher mousse cake might just hit the spot.

 Is it a cake, or is it abstract art?
 For fancy cupcakes, handmade chocolates and custom-made cakes, Black Velvet is your go-to.
 Their window display of lavish cupcakes and wedding cakes looks so designer-luxe it's hard to believe some of these creations are actually edible.
 Owner Orlando Sanpo has put out over 100 flavours in this store, from the more traditional salted caramel to the quirkier bacon and cheese.
 Delivery is available for most of Sydney—read more here.